OctaDist/OctaDist.github.io/manual.md

 ## Running OctaDist
 ***
-OctaDist can automatically search and extract the octahedral structure from the complex that user submitted.

 ### Windows OS
 1. Download program executable (*.exe) to your PC/Laptop
 2. Right click on program icon and select `Run as administrator`